hamtoy/Test/devplan/Prompt.md

 **Steps**:

-1. Run all unit tests: `python -m pytest tests/unit`.
+1. Run all unit tests: `uv run pytest tests/unit`
-2. Run the build script: `python scripts/build_release.py --skip-frontend` (to save time) or full build if environment allows.
+2. Run build script (if applicable): `python scripts/build_release.py`
-3. Verify that all pending items in `Project_Improvement_Exploration_Report.md` have been addressed by the executed prompts.
+3. Verify that all pending items in `Project_Improvement_Exploration_Report.md` have been addressed.

 **Final Output**:
 Print the following message: